The Phenomenon of Policy Churn: Potential Causes

-\paragraph{Decoupled acting and target networks.} Using a purely greedy policy based on the agent's target network and varying the frequency with which it is synchronized to the online network allows us to assess how much policy churn is beneficial for exploration.
+\paragraph{Decoupled acting and target networks.} To assess \emph{how much} policy churn is beneficial for exploration, we devise the following setup: A greedy policy based on the agent's target network drives behaviour, and we vary the frequency with which it is synchronized to the online network.
 To avoid conflation with an adverse effect on learning stability, we keep the regular target network update frequency constant, while using an additional \emph{acting network}, periodically copied from the online network, for behaviour generation alone.
 Figure \ref{fig:acting-net} shows that an acting network updated more than every $\approx 1\,000$ gradient updates achieves most of the exploration benefits of acting with the online network, though in some games higher frequencies yield further benefit.
 This implies that the amount of policy change needed for exploration is much smaller than what is generated by DQN's learning process (otherwise the observed collapse would happen at much smaller update intervals).